Akuli/asda/docs/syntax.md

-If the same module is imported multiple times (possibly from different files), then the imported file is executed only once, and every `import` gives access to the same objects.
+If the same module is imported multiple times (possibly from different files), then the imported file is executed only once, and every `import` gives access to the same `export`ed things.

 ## Indentation

 The indentation characters must be spaces, but the number of spaces used for indentation technically doesn't matter.
-However, 4 spaces is good style.
+4 spaces is good style.
 For example, this code...

 ```js